 Real Estate investing could sound too easy in online courses and books that everybody can do it.
 Yes!
 It is accessible to almost anyone who has the means to educated themselves and go through the hoops of buying a house, but No! book scenarios do not always mirror reality.
 If we could all just find that perfect $100,000 house each year for the next 10 years, rented at $1,000 a month then we’ll be all set for life.

-After consuming contents on the Bigger Pockets library, Benjo ventured in the world of Real Estate in 2019.
+After consuming contents on the Bigger Pockets library, Benjo ventured in the world of Real Estate Investing in 2019.
 He tried other forms of investments and found that in Real Estate you could earn more through Appreciation, Cash Flow, Loan Paydown, and Tax Benefits.

 His first rental property is still his worst deal.
 Upon receiving multiple offer rejections, he struck a deal with a seller who couldn’t get rid of his home due to needed repairs.
 The real work (and headache) started when he was overwhelmed by repair costs that he underestimated.
 This hurdle didn’t stop Benjo rather he adapted a growth mindset.
 He documented his wins and losses to make his next deal better than the former.